 As Stephen mentioned in his article about the DELF A2, the DELF is an internationally recognized competency exam, and one that I hadn’t heard of until 2020.
-When I was at the appointment for my first visa vié privée et familiale, the prefecture employee mentioned that if I had a French diploma or a DELF certificate, it would allow me to apply for a multi-year visa.
-Since taking a French exam was less time consuming than going to university, I decided to sign up for the DELF.
+When I was at the appointment for my first vié privée et familiale visa, the prefecture employee mentioned that if I had a French diploma or a DELF certificate, it would allow me to apply for a multi-year visa.
+Since taking a French exam was less time-consuming than going to university, I decided to sign up for the DELF.
 I’d already been studying French since age thirteen, so it felt like another strange, slightly-fun step on my immigration path.

-Like all many thing French, signing up for the DELF was not as easy as I assumed it would be.
-Depending on the test you’re taking (there are levels A1 to C2), the exam is only given several time per year.
-While there is a list of official test centers, each center has different registration dates, requirements, and turn around times on their results.
+Like all many things French, signing up for the DELF was not as easy as I assumed it would be.
+Depending on the test you’re taking (there are levels A1 to C2), the exam is only given a few times per year.
+While there is a list of official test centers, each center has different registration dates, requirements, and turnaround times for their results.

 You Will be Convoked

 I have also never received so many “convocations” or summons since moving abroad.
 These official notices are used by the prefecture, as well as in other formal capacities to tell you what time you have to be somewhere without you having any say in it.
 Although I had called the exam center and confirmed the two testing dates, I ended up receiving a convocation for the written part on Thursday and the oral part on Friday.
 In other words — not the dates they’d told me.
 Since the exam was full, and the slots were pre-assigned there was no way to change my time to one that worked with my schedule.
 On top of this, the exam took place in Juvisy-sur-Orge not at the company’s mailing address which was much closer to Paris.